capprogram/2017bootcamp-general/morelinux.md

 top

 # II.
 The best thing since sliced bread: `screen`

+Screen is useful anytime you want to be able to start a job, disconnect from the machine running it, then reconnect to the machine and the job later.
+For example, maybe you have to go home for dinner and want to be able to start a program running, log out, go home, and log in later from home to check on the program.
+Alternatively, maybe you're working on a flaky wireless connection and you want to be able to start a program running with the peace of mine that you can get back to it if your connection goes down while it's running.
+In both cases, the solution is to start a "screen" -- a terminal window that can be detached and reattached to different physical terminals.
+The basic sequence is to type "screen", then a series of commands that starts your program, then ctrl-a d to detach, then later "screen -dR" to reattach.
+More complicated options are explained in the man pages.

 If your processes run under "screen" are slowing down:
 1) On whatever machine you want to run the job, create a new PAG by running "pagsh -c /bin/tcsh" PAG stands for process authentication group.
 This way you can start a set of processes that share the same authentication token and they are isolated from your other processes.